What is IR35?

 These calculations are illustrated in the tables in the appendix, along with other day rate examples

-*All calculations are estimates and may vary depending on specific circumstances
+*Calculations are based on 2019/2020 tax rates and allowances.
+All figures are estimates and may vary depending on specific circumstances

 The fee payer must pay the Employers’ National Insurance (NI), but they may try to charge it back to the contractor through a cut in rates.
 The client or agency (whoever is the fee payer) will pay Employers’ NI, should it be determined that IR35 applies to the engagement.
 If your company is paid by the client, the client will pay it; if an agency pays your company, they will pay it.